 All cats have health problems; although the Cornish Rex is generally a healthy breed, they can have a higher incidence of the following:

-Are Cornish Rexes hypoallergenic?
+Are Cornish Rex cats hypoallergenic?

 In truth, a rex cat is no different from any other cat and produces allergen like all other cats.
 They are not hypoallergenic by any means, as claimed by some.
 Then why do some people seem to have no allergic reaction to rex cats?
 One possible hypothesis is that as rex cats have less hair to shed, they simply deposit less allergen-laced hair around the home.
 But, whatever the reasons some allergic people seem to tolerate them.
-From personal studies and observations by Margaret Lawrence in the UK, she found that around 10% of people allergic to cats tolerate rex cats.

 Please, before you race out and look for a rex cat, remember you should always test your allergies by visiting home or catteries that only own rex cats, and test continuously over several weeks or months.